FNNDSC/mediawiki/README.rst

 As a side note, if you want to shutdown the wiki temporarily you can use:

         ``docker-compose down``

 To power it up again you can use:

         ``docker-compose up``

 NOTE: Don't forget to do it in the ``mediawiki`` directory

 Backup
 ------

-To perform backup, you have nothing to do.
-Just know that the following crontab is setup by the installation script ``make.sh``
+To perform backup, you must run ``./make.sh -c`` once.
+Then, just make sure that the following crontab is set up using ``crontab -l``.

 - crontab -l | { cat; echo "00 04 * * * your/path/to/git-backup.sh"; } | crontab -

-This crontab saves every day at 4 AM.
+This crontab saves the wiki every day at 4 AM.
 It runs the ``git-backup.sh``.
 This script pushs all the content to this git repository.

 If you want to make sure that it's actually running just type: